Learn How to Grow Bitter Melon in pots easily! It is fun and Growing Bitter Gourd this way will produce ample harvest for your family!

-Sow seeds 2 cm deep.
-Seeds can be sown directly into the ground or in the containers, but only when the risk of frost has passed and the soil warms up enough.
+Sow seeds 2 cm deep, directly into the ground or in the containers, but only when the risk of frost has passed, and the soil warms up enough.
 Seeds require a temperature above 70 F (20 C) for germination.

-In temperate regions, the best seed sowing time is summer, usually between late April to May.
-Whereas in tropics (USDA Zone 10, 11), you can start seeds anytime.
+The best seed sowing time in temperate regions is summer, usually between late April and May.
+Whereas in the tropics (USDA Zone 10, 11), you can start seeds anytime.

 Requirements for Growing Bitter Melon

-It tolerates a wide range of soils, but prefers permeable, sandy loam soil that is very rich in organic matter.
-Bitter melon grows in slightly acidic to the slightly alkaline soil.
-The pH range around 6 to 7.1 is ideal.
+It tolerates a wide range of soils but prefers permeable, sandy loam soil rich in organic matter.
+Bitter melon grows in slightly acidic to slightly alkaline soil.
+The pH range of around 6 to 7.1 is ideal.